 While the twofold regional aggregation adopted greatly simplifies our empirical analysis and closely resembles the model of Section 2, one might worry that some relevant variation in the data is lost, in turn affecting the precision of our estimates.
 To address this point, we simply look at what fraction of the variation in a more disaggregate measure of regional unemployment can be explained by the North/South divide, and we perform the same exercise on wages.
 We therefore regress the unemployment rate in ten Italian regions (see footnote 7) on a constant, a dummy for North, an unrestricted time effect and an interaction of the North dummy with year dummies.
 The regression gives an R^2 of 90%, suggesting that differences between the North and the South pick up most of the variation in regional unemployment rates.
 A similar exercise on log wages gives an R^2 of almost 70%.
-This suggests that little information is lost by moving from a ten-fold to a two-fold regional classification.
+This suggests that little information is lost by moving from a tenfold to a twofold regional classification.

-Estimation of equation (17) is performed on individual data using a GLS procedure, with weights given by the SHIW sampling weights.
+Estimation of Eq.
+(17) is performed on individual data using a GLS procedure, with weights given by the SHIW sampling weights.
 The presence of variables measured at different levels of aggregation on the two sides of the wage equation may induce a downward bias in the estimated standard errors.
 To avoid this problem, we allow for an arbitrary variance covariance structure of the disturbances within each group of observations, defined at the same level of aggregation as the unemployment variable, and correct the estimated standard errors accordingly.
-So, for example, if the relevant unemployment rate is the leading-sector, we cluster the error term by year, while if the relevant unemployment rate is the local one, we cluster the error term by year and region.
+Therefore, for example, if the relevant unemployment rate is the leading sector, we cluster the error term by year, while if the relevant unemployment rate is the local one, we cluster the error term by year and region.

 The estimations results are reported in Table 2.
 Column I estimates a leading-region wage-setting model in which Northern unemployment is included as a regressor: in this specification the unemployment variable has the expected negative impact on wages.
-The elasticity of wages with respect to Northern unemployment is about 12% and statistically significant at conventional levels.
-All others coefficients have the expected sign: women earn systematically less than men, while earnings rise with age and education.
+The elasticity of wages with respect to Northern unemployment is about 12% and is statistically significant at conventional levels.
+All other coefficients have the expected sign: women earn systematically less than men, while earnings rise with age and education.
 In column II we report the estimate for the symmetric wage-setting model, in which wages may respond to variations in the local unemployment rate.
 The coefficient on local unemployment is small, just below 6%, and not significantly different from zero.
-Finally, Southern unemployment is included in the specification of Column III, delivering a positive but non significant coefficient.
+Finally, Southern unemployment is included in the specification of column III, delivering a positive but non-significant coefficient.

 The specification of column I, in which the North is the leading region, is the only one which delivers an estimate of the unemployment elasticity of wages that has the expected sign.
-At the same time, the results of columns II and II lend some additional support to the idea that wages nationwide depend on the unemployment rate in the North.
-Consistently with an asymmetric wage setting model, in equilibrium Southern wages depend on local unemployment along a labor demand curve: a rise in wages nationwide induced by exogenous changes in Northern unemployment implies a reduction in labor demand and therefore a rise in Southern unemployment, thus explaining the positive unemployment coefficient in column III.
-Since wages in the North are negatively affected by Northern unemployment while wages in the South are positively correlated to Southern unemployment, on average wages do not respond to the state of the local labor market, consistently with the estimates of Column II.
+At the same time, the results of columns II and III lend some additional support to the idea that wages nationwide depend on the unemployment rate in the North.
+Consistent with an asymmetric wage-setting model, in equilibrium, Southern wages depend on local unemployment along a labour-demand curve: a rise in wages nationwide induced by exogenous changes in Northern unemployment implies a reduction in labour demand and therefore a rise in Southern unemployment, thus explaining the positive unemployment coefficient